danielspaniel/ember-data-change-tracker/README.md

                           //    old value,             new value user.changed().projects //=> [[project1, project2],  [DS.ManyArray with project2]]
 ```
-**NOTE: As noted above, the change object for tracking hasMany will have an array as the first value and a DS.ManyArray (or DS.PromiseManyArray) as the second value.
+**NOTE:** As noted above, the change object for tracking hasMany will have an array
+  as the first value and a DS.ManyArray (or DS.PromiseManyArray) as the second value.
   This lack of symmetry might be annoying and could addressed in the future.
-Pull requests are welcomed ;)

-**NOTE: hasMany is a tricky one.
-The old value will currently be an array of models, and
-  not a DS.ManyArray as it should be.
   But that is only important for rollback, which is not happening yet.
 For just seeing what
-  changed it is good enough.**
+  changed it is good enough.

 ### Configuration
   - By default tracking hasMany is turned off